The Royal Women of Hawaii

 When people think of women’s roles in ancient Hawaiian society, many assume that women were seen as inferior due to the kapu system which put restrictions on women (such as what they could and could not eat).
 However, most people are unaware that there were indeed powerful women, even before foreign influence.
 For example, it is said that there were female chiefs over whole islands in ancient times and that there were elite female warriors.

 Although Kamehameha the Great rose to great power between 1790-1810, he gave great authority to women.
 It is said that when Kamehameha defeated the powerful chiefdom of O`ahu he abolished all of the places of refuge.
-What that meant was that there was no place for safety for defeated warriors, kapu breakers or others in need of protection.
+What that meant was that there were no longer any places of safety for defeated warriors, kapu breakers or others in need of protection.
 He then declared that the power of the gods would be given to his favorite wife Ka`ahumanu, and that she, in herself, would become a place of refuge, so that those in need of protection only had to go to here for protection.
-It is also said that even though he was the great king of all of Hawaii, he would bow to the ground in the presence of Keopuolani, because she was of higher birth.
+It is also said that even though Kamehameha was the great king of all of Hawaii, he would bow to the ground in the presence of Keopuolani, because she was of higher birth.
 Both of these women were instrumental after the death of their husband in ending the kapu system, which helped liberate women from the severe laws and helped bring the higher-class women into the political decision making process.
 These and other dynamic women like them, such as Princess Kapiolani, Queen Emma and Queen Liliuokalani helped change Hawaiian society forever through their deeds.